Hearing Prep

 How this connects to the full system

-Hearing prep gets stronger when the proof is easier to surface and the file is easier to trust.
+Hearing prep gets stronger when source material is easier to surface and the file is easier to review.

-One calm workspace, four connected workflows.
+One calm case record, with connected next steps.
 Chat helps with a moment.
-Equalora helps with the case.
+Equalora helps you keep the case together.

-Use this next when you need the strongest events, dates, and attached proof easy to pull into your hearing answers.
+Use this next when you need selected events, dates, and attached source material easier to review.

 Calm Communication